Fellowship for

 -

 Toya Bezzola is a social entrepreneur and food system consultant that loves to collaborate in the «spaces in between».
 With a background in international hospitality, research and design, she brings a multidisciplinary lens to her projects.
-She is the founder of Food of Change GmbH,, has co-founded an urban farm and is co-president of Slow Food Switzerland.
+She is the founder of Food of Change GmbH and a co-founder of the urban farm Elfenauhof in Bern, Switzerland.
 In previous roles, Toya has worked at the intersection of gastronomy, education and sustainability - from food tourism to community-based change initiatives.
 Her professional home is the restaurant industry, where she worked for 2 years in the noma restaurant, among others.
+Toya was the co-president of Slow Food Switzerland from 2022-2026.